 Use your creativity and enthusiasm to help children in primary and secondary schools in India reach their full potential by teaching them English.

-India has made some rapid economic advancement in recent years yet around 28% of the Indian population lives below the poverty line.
+India has made some rapid economic advancement in recent years, yet around 28% of the Indian population lives below the poverty line.
 The disparity of wealth in India is plain to see.
-It is quite a shocking sight to see a state of the art apartment complex being built next to a slum community living in complete poverty.
-The slums are a regrettable fact of life in India.
+It is quite a shocking view to see a state of the art apartment complex being built next to a slum community living in complete poverty.
+The slums are a regrettable facett of life in India.

 Indian culture places a major emphasis on education, but unfortunately the education system in India is still a work in progress.
 Class sizes go far beyond suitable capacities and schools are highly understaffed.
 PMGY supports a number of slum schools located around Faridabad.
 These NGOs provide free education, school supplies, food and uniforms in order to encourage parents to let their children go to school, rather than being forced to wander the streets begging and collecting rubbish to earn money.

-The children at the schools range from 3 right up to the age of 16.
+The children at the schools range from 3 years-old right up to the age of 16.
 We support two main schools in and around Faridabad.
-The schools are located within the slum areas and so facilities are extremely basic and conditions are cramped.
+The schools are located within the slum areas, due to which the facilities are extremely basic and conditions are cramped.
 However you will find the spirit of the children and their passion to learn a real joy to behold.
 Volunteers provide invaluable support to the teaching staff and the presence of a fluent English speaker brings a major boost to the children’s educational development.

 Eco Slum School